rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 *NOTE: The Java Development Kit is different than Java versions that might already be on your system for browsers.*

-To get the 64-bit JDK:
+####To get the 64-bit JDK:

-* Visit visit [Oracle's Java Developer Kit download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and select, download and install the 64-bit Java version for Mac OS X or Windows as appropriate for your system.
+* Visit visit [Oracle's Java Developer Kit download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and select, download and install the 64-bit Java version for Windows.
 * To confirm the the JDK path, launch RhoStudio and go to Window>>Preferences>>RhoMobile.
 The "Java bin path" should be: **<tt>C:\Program Files\Java\jdk&lt;version number&gt;\bin</tt>**

-#### Setting the JDK Path
-Go to RhoStudio Preferences (Windows -> Preferences), select RhoMobile section and set the Java bin path.
-Set this path to JDK, such as <tt>C:\Program Files\Java\jdk&lt;version number&gt;\bin</tt> .

 ### STEP 3: Launching RhoStudio